DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 [Introduction to ESP32- Getting Started](https://www.youtube.com/watch?v=xPINTk3VLQ)

 The sensorCAM software is uploaded to the ESP32-CAM using the Arduino IDE.
-The sensorCAM has been programmed with two modes of operation; a webCAM mode(as in the on-line tutorial) and a sensorCAM mode.The limited power of an ESP32 prevents both functioning at the same time.
-Consequently, to see an image of the railway while sensorCAM is operational requires a third application(Processing 4.2) to retrieve a still image from the CAM over the USB cable to a computer.
-The Processing 4.pde app replaces the Arduino IDE and IDE monitor retaining the sensorCAM command set and offering a(slow) image capture capability over USB cable.
+The sensorCAM has been programmed with two modes of operation; a webCAM mode (as in the on-line tutorial) and a sensorCAM mode.
+The limited power of an ESP32 prevents both functioning at the same time.
+Consequently, to see an image of the railway while sensorCAM is operational requires a third application (Processing 4.3) to retrieve a still image from the CAM over the USB cable to a computer.
+The Processing 4 .pde app replaces the Arduino IDE and IDE monitor retaining the sensorCAM command set and offering a (slow) image capture capability over USB cable.
 Processing 4 allows virtual sensors to be placed on an image of the railway with a simple mouse click.

-In addition to the FTDI interface, you may need a daughter board, “perf” board or prototyping board to connect to the real world (power, indicators, control wires, and i2c.)
+In addition to the FTDI interface, you may need a daughter board, "perf" board or prototyping board to connect to the real world (power, indicators, control wires, and i2c.)
 Further details are given below.
 However to test the sensorCAM functions, one only needs the CAM and a USB module, with power from the USB port.

 To control a railway, the railway needs a microcontroller based management system.
 This typically could be an Arduino Mega based system running software such as the DCC-EX CommandStation and EX-RAIL automation application.
 Alternatively a dedicated sensorCAM microcontroller based interface could be connected to the i2c bus for output on multiple parallel sensor pins as per a more conventional low sensor count sensing device.
-The EX Command Station(CS) solution requires the addition of sensorCAM specific code(sketches) as detailed later.
+The EX Command Station(CS) solution requires the addition of sensorCAM specific code (sketches) as detailed later.

-The lens system on the cam comes in(std)66deg., 120 and 160deg. field of view.
+The lens system on the cam comes in (std) 66deg., 120 and 160deg. field of view.
 One can get longer ribbon versions and even 850nm(IR) versions to experiment with.
-These versions may be sourced independently of the ESP32-CAM.A wider coverage is possible with a 75-120deg(fish eye) lens, if needing to accommodate a lower ceiling height.
+These versions may be sourced independently of the ESP32-CAM.
+A wider coverage is possible with a 75-120deg(fish eye) lens, if needing to accommodate a lower ceiling height.

 ## 2. ESP32-CAM

 The heart of the sensorCAM is the ESP32-CAM module containing an ov2640 camera sensor and a 32bit ESP32-S microprocessor.
 The sensorCAM software/sketch is loaded into the ESP32 using the Arduino IDE over a USB port with settings newline/115200 baud.
 Follow the above guidelines and run the camera example first, to get a demo webserver and CAM operational with a simple coloured test image.
-Experiment with settings to"get a feel" for the parameter effects which need optimization.
+Experiment with settings to "get a feel" for the parameter effects which need optimization.
 The CAM has a considerable number of video related on-screen settings.Alternative ov2640 CAM Modules can be obtained with various viewing angles(66,75,120,130deg) if std.(66?) is too low.
-A“fish eye” lens(120deg.) will give barrel distortion, but the sensorCAM should still function acceptably.
+A "fish eye" lens(120deg.) will give barrel distortion, but the sensorCAM should still function acceptably but the low viewing angle could be problematical.
+The standard ov2640 can see some Infra Red light which may be utilised to see a bright IR LED as a beam-break sensor.

 ![ESP32 CAM Example Sketch](/_static/images/ex-sensorcam/esp32-cam-example-sketch.png)

 **Figure 1. &nbsp; webCAM mode**

- Figure 1. is an example of the standard webCAM browser presentation.
+ **Figure 1.** is an example of the standard webCAM browser presentation.
 It is a very useful mode for alignment and as a training aid in investigating the effects of the many video adjustments possible, but does not allow placement of sensors as sensorCAM mode can't be simultaneously enabled.

-Brightness,Contrast,Saturation,AutoWhiteBalance(AWB),AWBgain,AutomaticExposureCtl(AEC),AECdsp,AELevel,AutomaticGainCtl(AGC), AGGainCeiling and more can be adjusted.
+Brightness, Contrast, Saturation, AutoWhiteBalance(AWB), AWBgain, AutomaticExposureCtl(AEC), AECdsp, AELevel, AutomaticGainCtl(AGC), AGGainCeiling and more can be adjusted.
 The QVGA startup settings of sensorCAM are:

 Bri=0,Con=1,Sat=2,AWB=1,AWBg=1,AEC=1,AECd=1,AEL=1,AGC=1,AGg=9;(initial settings of 'c' parameters)

 These can be changed after the CAM images are stable.
 C++ variables AWB9 and AGC9 may be set to 0 after 9 seconds in code.
 Find them and change in the sensorCAM.ino file if required.

 If you "Start Stream", parameter changes will seem almost immediate.
-But with "stills",after changing a variable,you may have to click“Get Still” 3 times to clear the pipeline and get a changed image.
-In Stream mode, close observation will reveal changing whole image brightness/colour for several seconds after image disturbance(e.g. a hand in front of CAM) as the auto adjustments“correct” the image.
+But with "stills", after changing a variable, you may have to click "Get Still" 3 times to clear the pipeline and get a changed image.
+In Stream mode, close observation will reveal changing whole image brightness/colour for several seconds after image disturbance (e.g. a hand in front of CAM) as the auto adjustments "correct" the image.
 These types of changes can trip the sensorCAM even if the obstruction does not block the virtual sensor.
 Consequently after power-up, the sensorCAM may stabilize and then turn off some auto adjustments in the first 15 seconds.
-Changing environment lighting may result in a need to use a“recalibrate” command, for example perhaps after sunset or turning on extra lighting.
+Changing environment lighting may result in a need to use a "re-reference" command, for example perhaps after sunset or turning on extra lighting.

-Due to the slowness of the ESP32\& wifi, the"live stream" is slow and a webCAM delay in response will be observed.This may be a little quicker for the sensorCAM sensing mode.
+Due to the slowness of the ESP32\& wifi, the "live stream" is slow and a webCAM delay in response will be observed.
+This may be a little quicker for the sensorCAM sensing mode.
 The delay is inevitable in webCAM WiFi mode.

 ![ESP32 CAM Example Capture Sample](/_static/images/ex-sensorcam/esp32-cam-example-capture-sample.png)

 **Figure 2 &nbsp; Initial sensorCAM settings**

-After the sensorCAM has booted up, it reads frames for 9 seconds before automatically doing a reference grab for all defined sensors(the r00 command). ver320 by default sets the CAM configuration to those below.
-When sensorCAM is running, a user may tweak these settings via a USB monitor'c' or'j' commands if required.Bri=0, Con=1, Sat=2, AWB=1, AWBg=1, AEC=1, AECd=1, AEL=1, AGC=1, AGg=9;(initial settings of'c' parameters)
+After the sensorCAM has booted up, it reads frames for 9 seconds before automatically doing a reference grab for all defined sensors (the r00 command). ver320 by default sets the CAM configuration to those below.
+When sensorCAM is running, a user may tweak these settings via a USB monitor 'c' or 'j' commands if required.
+Bri=0, Con=1, Sat=2, AWB=1, AWBg=1, AEC=1, AECd=1, AEL=1, AGC=1, AGg=9; (initial settings of'c' parameters)

 The ESP32-CAM has an Infra-Red(IR) filter to enhance colour response.
 The sensorCAM relies on strong colour contrast(saturation) to detect changes.
 Low lighting levels and poor contrast degrades performance.

 To run the sensorCAM.ino, it will be necessary to configure the Arduino IDE for the ESP32 as covered in the above you-tube tutorial links.
 Load and run the demonstration.
 For the sensorCAM, you will require new files in a directory such as Arduino/sensorCAM as shown below.
 Create and edit configCAM.h from the example.
-The ESP32-CAM uses the“Al Thinker ESP32-CAM” found under Tools:Board:ESP32(select Tools\> Board: ESP32:“ESP32 Wrover Module" for WROVER-CAM).
+The ESP32-CAM uses the "Al Thinker ESP32-CAM" found under Tools:Board:ESP32(select Tools\> Board: ESP32:"ESP32 Wrover Module" for WROVER-CAM).
 Select Partition Scheme: Huge APP.
 Check the correct Port is selected, compile sensorCAM.ino, and upload to the CAM before opening the Arduino monitor.

 ![Arduino IDE Files](/_static/images/ex-sensorcam/arduino-ide-files.png)

 The ESP32-CAM can take rgb565 frames at 13/second.
 However it is a 3 step process; image sensing, processing and storing.
-It will then take further cycles to assess the state of the 80 virtual sensors in the frame(another two cycles)A total of 5 cycles places a significant limit on the sensorCAM speed of response time(up to 0.5 seconds at 10 frames/second).
-A fast HO loco can travel 160mm@100kph, so this latency might need to be accommodated in planning virtual sensor locations.
+It will then take further cycles to assess the state of the 80 virtual sensors in the frame (another two cycles).
+A total of 5 cycles places a significant limit on the sensorCAM speed of response time (up to 0.5 seconds at 10 frames/second).
+A fast HO loco can travel 160mm @ 100kph, so this latency might need to be accommodated in planning virtual sensor locations.

 ## 3. Physical Installation

 For testing purposes you will need a computer with a spare USB port and the Arduino IDE software installed.
 The PROCESSING 4 software is also advisable as it gives a more reliable and convenient image for setup.
 A long powered USB cable(5m?) may be an advantage as the sensorCAM may be some distance from the PC.
-For a final installation the sensorCAM would be connected via a cat5/6 cable carrying power and a differential i2c bus(of up to 30m) to a microcontroller, Command Station or similar.
-Some different practical solutions are explored in Appendix F.
+For a final installation the sensorCAM would be connected via a cat5/6 cable carrying power and a differential i2c bus (of up to 30m) to a microcontroller, Command Station or similar.
+Some different practical solutions are explored in **Appendix F**.

-For a test hookup between a USB powered sensorCAM and a Command Station(mega) with a short existing i2c bus,provided the total length is under say 3 meters, a simple, cheap arrangement could be tried using a PCA9515A buffer and level shifter.
+For a test hookup between a USB powered sensorCAM and a Command Station (mega) with a short existing i2c bus, provided the total length is under say 3 meters, a simple, cheap arrangement could be tried using a PCA9515A buffer and level shifter.
 It requires soldering 5 wires to the underside of the MB USB interface.
-This improvisation is not an ideal“universal” arrangement.
-The PCA9515A is mounted on 1/16” thick double-sided adhesive foam mounting tape.
-The CAM on i2c bus is best used theoretically with the USB computer running on battery power alone(unplugged) to absolutely avoid ground loops and associated electrical noise, but will probably function OK anyway.
+This improvisation is not an ideal "universal" arrangement.
+The PCA9515A is mounted on 1/16" thick double-sided adhesive foam mounting tape.
+The CAM on i2c bus is best used theoretically with the USB computer running on battery power alone (unplugged) to absolutely avoid ground loops and associated electrical noise, but will probably function OK anyway.

 ![ESP32 CAM with PCA9515A and LTC4311](/_static/images/ex-sensorcam/esp32-cam-pca9515a-ltc4311.png)